galaxyproject/tools-iuc/tools/scater/README.md

 ---

-`scater-normalize.R`
+`scater-plot-pca.R`
-Compute log-normalized expression values from count data in a SingleCellExperiment object, using the size factors stored in the object.
-Save the normalised SingleCellExperiment object in Loom format.
+PCA plot of a SingleCellExperiment object.
+The options `-c`, `-p`, and `-s` all refer to cell annotation features.
+These are the column headers of the `-c` option used in `scater-create-qcmetric-ready-sce.R`.

 ```
-./scater-normalize.R -i test-data/scater_manual_filtered.loom -o test-data/scater_man_filtered_normalised.loom
+./scater-plot-pca.R -i test-data/scater_qcready.loom -c Treatment -p Mutation_Status -o test-data/scater_pca_plot.pdf
 ```

 ---

-`scater-plot-pca.R`
+`scater-plot-tsne.R`
-PCA plot of a normalised SingleCellExperiment object (produced with `scater-normalize.R`).
+t-SNE plot of a SingleCellExperiment object.
 The options `-c`, `-p`, and `-s` all refer to cell annotation features.
 These are the column headers of the `-c` option used in `scater-create-qcmetric-ready-sce.R`.

 ```
-./scater-plot-pca.R -i test-data/scater_man_filtered_normalised.loom -c Treatment -p Mutation_Status -o test-data/scater_pca_plot.pdf
+./scater-plot-tsne.R -i test-data/scater_qcready.loom -c Treatment -p Mutation_Status -o test-data/scater_tsne_plot.pdf
 ```